-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Construction Noise and vibration Moderate to Major Diesel compression equipment or generators will be equipped with effective silencers when necessary Electrically powered equipment will be preferred, where practical, to mechanically powered alternatives.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Construction Noise and vibration Moderate to Major Diesel compression equipment or generators will be equipped with effective silencers when necessary EPC As soon as the works start and throughout construction period.
+Minor Electrically powered equipment will be preferred, where practical, to mechanically powered alternatives.
 All mechanically powered equipment will also be fitted with suitable silencers when necessary.
-EPC As soon as the works start and throughout construction period.
-Minor to Moderate
+EPC Where appropriate, noise barriers /attenuation to be employed (e.g. for generators) to ensure that the maximum noise level at 1 m distance from a single source will not exceed 85 dB(A).
+EPC Items of plant on site operating intermittently will be shut down in the intervening periods between uses.
+EPC Construction employees will, at all times, carry out all work in such a manner as to keep any disturbance from noise and vibration to a minimum.
+EPC Where noise levels exceed 85dB(A) for duration of more than 8 hours per day without hearing protection noise protection, devices shall be provided to personnel on-site.
+No unprotected ear should be exposed to a peak sound pressure level (instantaneous) of more than 140 dB(C) EPC Vehicle Noise Moderate to Major Vehicles will be equipped with effective silencers when necessary and switched off when are not in motion for more than 2 minutes EPC As soon as the works start and throughout construction period.
+Minor The movement of heavy vehicles through residential areas during the night will be minimised.
+EPC Deliveries of fuel and materials and removals of waste are to be undertaken during day hours, when possible.
+EPC All vehicles will be adequately maintained in order to minimise sound emissions EPC

-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Items of plant on site operating intermittently will be shut down in the intervening periods between uses.
-Construction employees will, at all times, carry out all work in such a manner as to keep any disturbance from noise and vibration to a minimum.
-Where appropriate, noise barriers /attenuation to be employed (e.g. for generators) to ensure that the maximum noise level at 1 m distance from a single source will not exceed 85 dB(A).
-Where noise levels exceed 85dB(A) for an 8-hour time-weighted average, hearing protection devices shall be provided to personnel on-site.
-No unprotected ear should be exposed to a peak sound pressure level (instantaneous) of more than 140 dB(C) Vehicle Noise Moderate to Major Vehicles will be equipped with effective silencers when necessary and switched off when are not in motion for more than 2 minutes Deliveries of fuel and materials and removals of waste are to be undertaken during day hours, when possible.
-All vehicles will be adequately maintained in order to minimise sound emissions.
-Onsite/offsite speed limits are included in the Traffic and Road Safety Section of this SESIA.
-Besides road safety, these limits will contribute to reduce noise levels resulting from traffic movements particularly in residential areas without bypass road.
-These limits will be included in the Traffic Management Plan that will be prepared by the EPC prior to the construction works.
-EPC As soon as the operation start and throughout operation period..
-Minor
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Onsite/offsite speed limits are included in the Traffic and Road Safety Section.
+Besides road safety, these limits will contribute to reduce noise levels resulting from traffic movements in the village of Edchera and in the isolated house.
+These limits will be included in the Traffic Management Plan that will be prepared by the EPC prior to the construction works. - -